-17. The success of Plaintiff's Asserted Brand has resulted in counterfeiting and intentional copying of the company's products, and the sale and offering for sale of said products through the unauthorized use of the Asserted Brand Copyrights.
-Upon information and belief, Defendants conduct their illegal operations through commercial, online stores on the Online

-Platform.
-Each Defendant targets consumers in the United States, including in the State of Illinois, and sells and offers for sale counterfeit products through the unauthorized use of photographs and 3-D artwork protected by Asserted Brand Copyrights.
+- 24. The success of Plaintiff's Rotita Brand has resulted in counterfeiting and intentional copying of the company's products, and the sale and offering for sale of said products through the unauthorized use of the Copyright Protected Images.
+Upon information and belief, Defendants conduct their illegal operations through their Online Stores maintained on the Online Platform.
+Each Defendant targets consumers in the United States, including in the State of Illinois, and sells and offers for sale counterfeit products through the unauthorized use of the Copyright Protected Images. - 25.
+In similar cases involving multiple counterfeiters, defendants operating internet stores intentionally conceal their identities and the full scope of their counterfeiting operations to deter plaintiffs and Courts from learning their true identities and the full extent of their illegal counterfeiting operations. - 26.
+In this case, through the unauthorized use of the Copyright Protected Images on their Online Stores, Defendants are directly and personally contributing to, inducing and engaging in the infringement of the Copyright Protected Images as alleged, often times as partners, coconspirators and/or suppliers.
+Upon information and belief, Defendants are an interrelated group of counterfeiters working in active concert to knowingly and willfully use without authorization the Copyright Protected Works, to manufacture, import, distribute, offer for sale, and sell competing inferior products.

-- 18. In similar cases involving multiple counterfeiters, defendants operating internet stores intentionally conceal their identities and the full scope of their counterfeiting operations to deter plaintiffs and Courts from learning their true identities and the full extent of their illegal counterfeiting operations. - 19.
-In this case, through the unauthorized use of the Asserted Brand Copyrights on Defendants' Online Stores, Defendants are directly and personally contributing to, inducing and engaging in the infringement of the Asserted Brand Copyrights as alleged, often times as partners, co-conspirators and/or suppliers.
-Upon information and belief, Defendants are an interrelated group of counterfeiters working in active concert to knowingly and willfully use without authorization the Asserted Brand Copyrights, to manufacture, import, distribute, offer for sale, and sell competing inferior products. - 20.
-Upon information and belief, and at all times relevant hereto, Defendants have had full knowledge of Plaintiff's ownership of the Asserted Brand Copyrights including its exclusive right to use and license the Asserted Brand and the goodwill associated therewith. - 21.
-Plaintiff has identified numerous stores on the Online Platform, including Defendants' Online Stores, which are offering for sale, selling, and importing knockoff products to consumers in this judicial district and throughout the United States by using, without authorization, the Asserted Brand Copyrights.
+- 27. Upon information and belief, and at all times relevant hereto, Defendants have had full knowledge of Plaintiff's ownership of the Copyright Protected Images, including its exclusive right to use and license the Rotita Brand and the goodwill associated therewith. - 28.
+Plaintiff has identified numerous stores on the Online Platform, including Defendants' Online Stores, which are offering for sale, selling, and importing knockoff products to consumers in this judicial district and throughout the United States by using, without authorization, the Copyright Protected Images.
 Infringers on e-commerce platforms such as Defendants' Online Stores are estimated to receive tens of millions of visits per year and to generate over \$135 billion in annual online sales.
 According to an intellectual property rights seizures statistics report issued by the United States Department of Homeland Security, the manufacturer's suggested retail price ("MSRP") of goods seized by the U.S. government in fiscal year 2020 was over \$1.3 billion.
-Internet websites like Defendants' Online Stores are also estimated to contribute to tens of thousands of lost jobs for legitimate businesses and broader economic damages such as lost tax revenue every year.
+Internet websites like Defendants' Online Stores are also estimated to contribute to tens of thousands of lost jobs for legitimate businesses and broader economic damages such as lost tax revenue every year. - 29.
+On information and belief, Defendants set up seller accounts on the Online Platform using, without authorization, the Copyright Protected Images so that they appear to unknowing consumers to be authorized online retailers of genuine Rotita Brand products.
+Defendants' Online Stores accept payment in United States currency via credit cards and PayPal. - 30.
+On information and belief, Defendants deceive unknowing consumers by using Plaintiff's Copyright Protected Images on Defendants' Online Stores without authorization to attract customers, and to sell counterfeit products resembling authentic Rotita Brand products.